Communication skills for integrating into a co-living community

 “Circling is a group meditation/sharing process to allow groups to explore any given topic and allow open dialogue around it … Purpose of these is to create space for openly sharing.
 Important that these are facilitated carefully as to allow vulnerability to be shared and the undercurrent of group dynamics to rise to the surface.”

 Jeffery also emphasizes the importance of group agreements (such as the ‘Blueprint of We’ model) and forming an evolving document for all residents that outlines the operating principles of the space.
-These principles must be upheld by community members, but also staff, and according to Cazard and Decroix the staff has a responsibility to keep a strong level of engagement with residents and respect each of the members’ ideas, feedbacks and projects that align with the set of shared values defined by the operator and/or group.
+Your legal matters will be done in the shortest possible time if you cooperate with https://lacaccidentpros.org, the best workers compensation lawyers in CA. These principles must be upheld by community members, but also staff, and according to Cazard and Decroix the staff has a responsibility to keep a strong level of engagement with residents and respect each of the members’ ideas, feedbacks and projects that align with the set of shared values defined by the operator and/or group.

 These communication skills, storytelling techniques and onboarding guidelines are crucial elements of assuring that co-living spaces respect a set of shared values and that the residents within the space respect one another.
 So much so that even the larger scaled co-living operators such as The Collective in London have created a specific ‘Community Facilitator Fellowship‘ program in order to produce a framework for communication skills and community experience for their current and future spaces.
 Creating a sense of accountability within the community leads to powerful community engagement that contributes to an increase of leadership and empowerment within residents of a co-living space, which ultimately has the potential to diffuse into local neighborhoods and on a citywide level.